 And of course, one can practice speaking more Spanish!
 As the town is not a tourist place, the locals do not speak English.
 So the immersion experience is very authentic!

 Juan Santa Maria Intl.
 Airport, SAN JOSE - SJO

 Students can expect to arrive at a moderately sized airport with a small customs area and small luggage pick up area.

-After getting your passport stamped in customs, you go down some escalators to get your luggage.
-After you have your bags, you walk no more than a few meters towards a large wall of windows and two sets of exit doors.
+After getting your passport stamped in customs, you walk down some escalators to get your luggage.
+After you have your luggage, you walk no more than a few meters towards the exit doors.